-(Approved by AICTE, Permanently Affiliated to JNTUH, and Accredited by NAAC with 'A' Grade, ISO-Certified) Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301 and retrieve operations.
+(Approved by AICTE, Permanently Affiliated to JNTUH, Accredited by NAAC with 'A+') Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301

 - a.
 Write a java Program that loads names and phone numbers from a text file where the data is organized as one line per record and each filed in a record are separated by a tab (\t).
-It takes - a name or phone number as input and prints the corresponding other value from the hash table (hint: use hash tables). - b.
+It takes a name or phone number as input and prints the corresponding other value from the hash table (hint: use hash tables). - b.
 Implement the above program with database instead of a text file.

 - a.
 Write a java Program that takes tab separated data (one record per line) from a text file and inserts them into a database. - b.
 Write a java program that prints the meta-data of a given table. - c.
-Write a java program that connects to a database using JDBC and does add, delete, modify
+Write a java program that connects to a database using JDBC and does add, delete, modify and retrieve operations.

-(Approved by AICTE, Permanently Affiliated to JNTUH, and Accredited by NAAC with 'A' Grade, ISO-Certified) Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301
+(Approved by AICTE, Permanently Affiliated to JNTUH, Accredited by NAAC with 'A+') Cheeryal (V), Keesara (M), Medchal Dist., Telangana - 501 301